dxcv/q-trader/README.md

 # TODO:
-# Use Leverage Orders / SL / TP
+# Use Leveraged Orders / SL / TP

 # Position Sizing based on % of balance
 # Set SL based on daily open price